Heritage Research Area

 2. The 1941 to 1974 card catalogue

 3. The post 1974 digital catalogue which can be accessed online via www.birmingham.gov.uk/libraries.
-Please note this catalogue is currently subject to a review by staff - please consult with staff on level 4 should your search not be productive.
+This catalogue is currently subject to a review by staff - consult with staff on level 4 should your search not be productive.

 The Birmingham Collection located on the shelves dividing the Heritage Research Area and the Wolfson Centre is the open access version of the much larger Local Studies Collection located in our stores.